Tim Walz: Congressional tenure

 During the 2008 financial crisis, Walz repeatedly spoke out against using taxpayer money to bail out financial institutions; in late September, he voted against the $700 billion Troubled Asset Relief Program bill, which purchased troubled assets from these institutions.
 Walz released a statement after the bill's passage, saying: "The bill we voted on today passes the buck when it comes to recouping the losses taxpayers might suffer.
 I also regret that this bill does not do enough to help average homeowners, or provide sufficient oversight of Wall Street."

 In December 2008, Walz voted against the bill that offered $14 billion in government loans to bail out the country's large automobile manufacturers.
 In June 2009, he introduced a bipartisan resolution calling on the federal government to "relinquish its temporary ownership interests in the General Motors Company and the Chrysler Group, LLC, as soon as possible" and said that the government must not be involved in those companies' management decisions.

 Walz voted for the American Recovery and Reinvestment Act of 2009.
-As a member of the House Transportation Committee, he saw the stimulus bill as an opportunity to work "with his congressional colleagues to make job creation through investment in public infrastructure like roads, bridges and clean energy the cornerstone of the economic recovery plan".
-Walz has focused heavily on job and economic issues important to the southern Minnesota district he represented in Congress, which has a mix of larger employers such as the Mayo Clinic and small businesses and agricultural interests.
+As a member of the House Transportation Committee, he saw the bill as an opportunity to work "with his congressional colleagues to make job creation through investment in public infrastructure like roads, bridges and clean energy the cornerstone of the economic recovery plan".
+Walz focused heavily on job and economic issues important to the southern Minnesota district he represented in Congress, which has a mix of larger employers such as the Mayo Clinic and small businesses and agricultural interests.
 In July 2009, he voted for the Enhancing Small Business Research and Innovation Act, which he called "part of our long-term economic blueprint to spur job creation by encouraging America's entrepreneurs to innovate toward breakthrough technological advancements".

-Walz urged assistance for hog and dairy farmers who struggled with lower prices for their commodities in 2008 and 2009.
-Voting for the American Recovery and Reinvestment Act, Walz pointed to its strong provisions in support of public school buildings.
+In 2008 and 2009, Walz urged assistance for hog and dairy farmers who struggled with lower prices for their commodities.
+Voting for the American Recovery and Reinvestment Act, he pointed to its strong provisions in support of public school buildings.
 He is on record supporting legislation to lower tuition costs.
 In a February 2009 speech, he said that the most important thing to do "to ensure a solid base for [America's] economic future ... is to provide the best education possible for [American] children."
 Walz has received strong backing for these policies from many interest groups, including the National Education Association, the American Association of University Women, and the National Association of Elementary School Principals.